P0505

 What does fault code P0505 mean?

 P0505 means the idle control system has a fault.
 UK repair costs, causes and fixes for OBD2 fault code P0505.
-When this fault is detected, the ECU (Engine Control Unit) stores the code and illuminates the check engine light (also called the engine management light or malfunction indicator lamp) on your dashboard.
+When this fault is detected, the ECU (Engine Control Unit) stores the code and usually illuminates the check engine light on the dashboard.

 Symptoms of fault code P0505